NCubss/SuperWE/README.md

 As SuperWE is still in early alpha, don't expect the code to look fantastic.
 I am trying my best to improve it!

-> ![WARNING]
+> [!WARNING]
 > SuperWE and OpenWE is licensed under the GNU AGPLv3 license.
+The
-The license states, that you must release the source code along with your modified version of World Engine!
+> license states, that you must release the source code along with
+> your modified version of World Engine!